CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

 1. Open the lifecycle management (Manage Switch Assets) dashboard.

+2. Click **Configuration Management**.

-2. Click **Add** on the Switch Configurations card.
+3. Click **Add** on the Switch Configurations card.

     {{<figure src="/images/netq/lcm-switch-config-add-320.png" width="200">}}

-3. Enter a name for the configuration.
+4. Enter a name for the configuration.
 This is required and must be a maximum of 22 characters, including spaces.

-4. Decide which aspects of configuration you want included in this template: CL configuration and/or NetQ Agent configuration profiles.
+5. Decide which aspects of configuration you want included in this template: Cumulus Linux, NetQ Agent, VLANs, MLAG, and/or interfaces.

-5. Specify the settings for each using the following instructions.
+6. Specify the settings for each using the following instructions.

 {{< tabs "TabID383" >}}

-{{< tab "Cumulus Linux" >}}
+{{< tab "CL Configuration" >}}

 Three configuration options are available for the Cumulus Linux configuration portion of the switch configuration profile.
 Note that two of those are required.

-1. Select either the *Default* or *Management* interface to be used for communications with the switches with this profile assigned.
-Typically the default interface is xxx and the management interface is either *eth0* or *eth1*.
+1. Enter the management interface (VLAN ID) to be used for communications with the switches with this profile assigned.
+Commonly this is either *eth0* or *eth1*.

 2. Select the type of switch that will have this configuration assigned from the **Choose Switch type** dropdown.
 Currently this includes Mellanox SN series of switches.

-3. If you want to include network settings in this configuration, click **Add**.
+3. If you want to include network settings in this configuration, click **View/Add**.

     This opens the Network Template forms.
 You can select an existing network template to pre-populate the parameters already specified in that template, or you can start from scratch to create a different set of network settings.